-- A5.
-Where carrying out any visit to a trader's/business premises, you were able to explain the reason for the visit and clarify any issues identified. - A10.
-That you confirmed understanding of the matter in question with any person with whom you were dealing with. - A11.
-That you offered to confirm the advice provided, or matters discussed, in writing, or to supply appropriate supporting materials.

-- A12.
-Where no further action was possible, or appropriate that you were able to explain the reasons for this, clearly and succinctly to all interested parties. - A13.
-Where applicable, that you were able to explain and comply with any information disclosure restrictions placed on you in dealing with the matter. - A14.
+- A4.
+That, where applicable, you were able to provide appropriate clear verbal advice on the role of your Service or Organisation and its limitations and, if necessary identify and explain alternative sources of advice or assistance? - A5.
+When carrying out any visit to a trader's/business premises, you were able to explain the reason for the visit and clarify any issues identified. - A6.
+That you were able to introduce yourself and your role professionally. - A7.
+That you were able to provide appropriate verbal advice on any legal rights or obligations in relation to the subject matter of the enquiry. - A8.
+That you gave clear and appropriate verbal justification for any recommended action. - A9.
+That you identified and provided appropriate verbal advice in relation to any other matter which is relevant either to the enquirer or the Service or Organisation. - A10.
+That you confirmed understanding of the matter in question with the person with whom you were dealing with. - A11.
+That you offered to confirm advice provided, or matters discussed, in writing, or to supply appropriate supporting materials. - A12.
+Where no further action was possible, or appropriate that you were able to explain the reasons for this, clearly and succinctly, to all interested parties. - A13.
+Where applicable, that you were able to explain and comply with any information disclosure restrictions placed upon you in dealing with the matter. - A14.
 Where you faced hostility or negativity, that you took appropriate action in dealing with the situation in a professional manner. - A15.
 That you were able to explain clearly the effect of any powers used and the reasons for using them. - A16.
-Where corrective action was necessary, that you were able to explain the context and meaning to all those likely to be affected, and correctly distinguish and explain the difference between legal requirements and best practice. - A17.
-Where action was likely to be taken by the Trading Standards Service, that you were able to explain the nature and effect of this action on the person(s) against whom it may be taken and any other relevant person(s). - A18.
-That you have been able to reflect on your skills as a verbal communicator, and identify your strengths, and areas for future development.
+Where corrective action was necessary, that you were able to explain the context and meaning to all those likely to be affected, and correctly distinguish, and explain the difference between, legal requirements and best practice. - A17.
+Where action was likely to be taken by the Trading Standards Service, that you were able to explain the nature and effect of this action on the person(s) against whom it may be taken and on any other relevant person(s). - A18.
+That you have been able to reflect on your skills as a verbal communicator, and identify your strengths and areas for future development.